coq/coq/doc/sphinx/proof-engine/tactics.rst

       Adds the right-to-left implication of an equivalence  as a hint.

-   .. cmdv:: Hint Immediate @term
+   .. cmdv:: Hint Immediate @term : @ident
       :name: Hint Immediate

       This command adds :n:`simple apply @term; trivial` to the hint list associated